zakwatts/awesome-uk-energy-dashboards/README.md

 # awesome-uk-energy-dashboards

-A collection of dashboards and resources useful energy generation and forecasts in the UK.
+A collection of dashboards and resources for energy generation and forecasts in the UK.

 ## 📊 Real-time Grid Monitoring and Forecasting